redpomodoro/byd_battery_box/README.md

 > This is an unofficial implementation and not supported by BYD.
 It might stop working at any point in time.
 > You are using this module (and it's prerequisites/dependencies) at your own risk.
 Not me neither any of contributors to this or any prerequired/dependency project are responsible for damage in any kind caused by this project or any of its prerequsites/dependencies.

-> [!CAUTION]
-> This Home Assistant integration does not resolve the BYD HVS/HVM network issues.
-The battery must be connected by LAN cable and a special network configuration (static routes on the router) is required for this integration to work properly.
-> The network must be configured in advance to use this integration.
-> The default IP address of the BYD battery is 192.168.16.254.
->
-> If you try opening http://192.168.16.254 in a browser, it must work.
-Otherwise, this integration will not work either.

 # Installation
 Copy contents of custom_components folder to your home-assistant config/custom_components folder or install through HACS.
 After reboot of Home-Assistant, this integration can be configured through the integration setup UI.

+> [!IMPORTANT]
+> The battery must be connected by LAN cable as the wireless connection disables itself after a timeout.
+The default IP address of the BYD battery is 192.168.16.254.
+Later firmware versions seem to support DHCP and will use the assigned IP address.
+In the later case you will need to look up the address.
+Depending on your network configuration a static route might be added.
+You can test connectivity to the battery in the browser by using the batteries address for example http://192.168.16.254 and should get a login page.

-> [!CAUTION]
+> [!IMPORTANT]
 > Note using other applications connecting to battery simulatousnely might give unexpected results.

 # Usage